yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

 #### Verification

-Once your server is up and running, follow the below steps to verfiy that the SnappyFlow has started to collect the traces from the Django application.
+Once your application is up and running, follow the below steps to verfiy that the SnappyFlow has started to collect the traces.

 1. Make sure that the project and the application is created.
-2. In the app, click the **View Dashboard** icon
+2. In the app, click the **View Dashboard** icon.
 3. In the **Dashboard** window, go to **Tracing** section.
 4. In the **Tracing** section, click the **View Transactions** button.
       <img src="/img/Trace_Service_Map.png" /><br/>